christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 ## <div class="container-fluid"></div>
 ```

-Now let's assemble the layout.
+Now let's assemble every necessary part of our layout.

 ### 2.1 Making the Header of our web app

-Now we want to start playing around with this fluidPage.
-This is how shiny allows us to build applications.
+First we want to start playing around with this fluidPage.
+This is how shiny allows us to build applications by changing the underlying HTML code.

-Change the HTML

 ```
 ui <- fluidPage(